After sending your job acceptance letter to your new employer, start thinking about how to say goodbye to your coworkers.

 Farewell email to colleagues example

-How to write a farewell email to your coworkers
+How to write your farewell email

 When writing your goodbye email to your coworkers, you can use the following structure: